 According to Mulesoft Research’s 2021 Connectivity Benchmark Report, digital transformation is accelerating across industries.
-Within this study of 800 IT leaders across the globe, 77 percent say that failure to transform will impact revenue.
+Within this study of 800 IT leaders across the globe, 77 percent say that failure to transform will impact revenueRevenueRevenue is the amount of money a business generates during a specific period such as a year or a quarter; also called sales..
 Yet integration challenges continue to be a roadblock for digital transformation initiatives.

 Integration and Account Management

 How does application integration tie into account management?
-We’ll bring it back to a salient point we made in our last article, which was that all departments need to work together to achieve a 360-degree view of the customer.
+We’ll bring it back to a salient point we made in our last article, which was that all departments need to work together to achieve a 360-degree view of the customerCustomerCustomer is an individual or an organization that purchases a product or signs up for a service offered by a business..
 In order for account management to utilize data from all of these disparate systems, they all need to be integrated and available in CRM.
 Otherwise, account management isn’t really possible.

 How do we accomplish this?

 First of all, it requires the use of Open APIs, which are publicly available application program interfaces.
 OpenAPIs, along with the latest in API technology, make it possible for developers to integrate programs with proprietary software applications or web services.